DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 • If you have committed a railroad-highway grade crossing violation, you'll lose your CDL for 60 days.

-• You will lose your CDL for at least one year if you are found guilty of driving a motor vehicle while intoxicated.
+• You will lose your CDL for at least 1 year if you are found guilty of driving a motor vehicle while intoxicated (BAC of 0.04% or higher).

-• If you're convicted of two serious traffic violations in a three-year period, you'll lose your CDL for 60 days.
+• If you're convicted of 2 serious traffic violations within 3 years, you'll lose your CDL for 60 days.
 This includes convictions for reckless driving, excessive speeding, and improper lane changes.

 • You will lose your license for 90 days if you have violated an out-of-service violation order.